hizneway/atat/docs/SAMLIDP.md

     The Redirect URI is the URI that SAML will post back to after authentication is complete.

-    Note: Azure expects these are secure, so for local testig, you'll need to create self-signed certificates and run localhost securely.
+    Note: Azure expects these are secure, so for local testing, you'll need to create self-signed certificates and run localhost securely.

     Some examples of Identifier URIs: